timmckague/timandvictoria/src/pages/blog/2019-04-23-drive-through-the-balkans.md

 Many great moments came to mind…

 * Hunting down the best coffee shop in new cities...Barcelona, Porto, and Ljubljana had shops that made it into the top three
-* Watching awe inspiring sunsets with a picnic...one in Porto and Dubrovnik were particularly memorable
+* Watching awe inspiring sunsets with a picnic...ones in Porto and Dubrovnik were particularly memorable
 * Eating the local food...favourites included pasteis de nata and bifana in Portugal, clementines and tagine in Morocco, and burek and cevapi in Bosnia
 * Running and walking new routes...there is something exhilarating about exploring new territory on your own two feet
 * Experiencing unexpected kindness from strangers...especially from Francesco who rescued us from being locked outside our apartment, and Clementina who treated us to gelato and a tour of Ljubljana